National Tournament Topics 2026

 - South-eastern Asia, Southern Asia, and Oceania

-- Sub-sahara Africa (Eastern, Middle, Southern, Western Africa)
+- Sub-Saharan Africa (Eastern, Middle, Southern, Western Africa)

 - The World Next Week